Share On

 You can use the student finance calculator to find out how much you will be able to get from the government.

-There is information on the Student Finance England website about how to apply, paying your student loan back, interest rates, additional support for students with special circumstances and much more.
 Student Finance England also share up to date information via their Twitter and Facebook pages.

 We have created the following document to help you understand more about the process of applying for student finance.